 If the lease agreement permits subleasing, the seller may enter into a sublease agreement for the facility and may need the consent of the landlord.
-There are numerous considerations that sellers should take into account in this situation, including the risks assumed by the seller.
+There are numerous considerations, including the risks assumed by the seller.
 To preserve deal value, the seller must carefully examine shared costs that will be split with the new sublease including:

-- · Maintenance costs. - Costs for shared spaces (for example, conference facilities and reception). - · Security costs. - Other hard and soft costs (such as for HVAC and electricity) that must be built into the financial terms of the sublease.
+- Maintenance. - Shared space (for example, conference facilities and reception). - Security. - Other hard and soft costs (such as HVAC and electricity) that must be built into the financial terms of the sublease.